HomeESA by StateESA Letter South Dakota

 What Your South Dakota ESA Letter Includes

 Our South Dakota-licensed mental health professionals serve renters across the state — from the capital, Pierre, to its largest city, Sioux Falls, plus Sioux Falls, Rapid City, Aberdeen and Pierre and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Who Qualifies for an Emotional Support Animal in South Dakota?